muratk5n/thirdwave/en/index.md

 ---

 Culture is about numbers and proximity due to its subconcious transmission.
-By numbers I'm talking big numbers, state-level big, or a country level big as in Europe.
+By numbers I'm talking big numbers, US state-level big, or a country level big.
 Millions of Lithuenians in US living close proximity in one state can maintain culture.
 Interspersed among the larger populace they cannot.
 They could create ritual around their culture to maintain it mumble stupid shit to themselves in Lithuenian prayers put funky Lithuenian hats on their heads, it won't work.